Hainault Forest is a large park with woodlands and a variety of activities to take part in.

 - see our car parking and park rules

-- view park opening and closing times (PDF 85KB)
+- Visit the Vision Website for opening and closing times

 - make an enquiry or report a problem